 - Hazard ratios (HRs) and their 95% CIs were estimated with Cox proportional hazards models, with adjustment for potential confounders.
 An initial model included only age and sex as covariates

-- Additional risk factors for hypertension where then included (physical activity, body mass index and alcohol and sodium intakes) and variables closely associated with lifestyle and health-related habits (smoking and a history of hypercholesterolemia) in a first multivariate model
+- Additional risk factors for HTN where then included (physical activity, BMI and alcohol and sodium intakes) and variables closely associated with lifestyle and health-related habits (smoking and a history of hypercholesterolemia) in a first multivariate model

 - Finally, to assess the possibility of confounding by other dietary variables, the authors ran another multivariate model (multivariate two), which added several dietary factors that have been related to the risk of HTN in some studies